-PECO is party to an agreement with a financial institution under which it transferred an undivided interest, adjusted daily, in its accounts receivable designated under the agreement in exchange for proceeds of \$210 million, which is classified as a short-term note payable on Exelon's and PECO's Consolidated Balance Sheets.
-As of June 30, 2013 and December 31, 2012, the financial institution's undivided interest in Exelon's and PECO's gross accounts receivable was equivalent to \$286 million and \$289 million, respectively, which represents the financial institution's interest in PECO's eligible receivables as calculated under the terms of the agreement.
-The agreement requires PECO to maintain eligible receivables at least equivalent to the financial institution's undivided interest.
-Upon termination or liquidation of this agreement, the financial institution is entitled to recover up to \$210 million plus the accrued yield payable from its undivided interest in PECO's receivables.
-The amended agreement terminates on August 30, 2013 unless extended in accordance with its terms.
-As of June 30, 2013, PECO was in compliance with the requirements of the agreement.
-In the event the agreement is not extended, PECO has sufficient short-term liquidity and may seek alternate financing.
+PECO was party to an agreement with a financial institution under which it transferred an undivided interest, adjusted daily, in its accounts receivable designated under the agreement in exchange for proceeds of \$210 million, which was classified as a short-term note payable on Exelon's and PECO's Consolidated Balance Sheets as of December 31, 2012.
+The agreement terminated on August 30, 2013 and PECO paid down the outstanding principal of \$210 million.
+The financial institution no longer has an undivided interest in the accounts receivable designated under the agreement.
+As of December 31, 2012, the financial institution's undivided interest in Exelon's and PECO's gross accounts receivable was equivalent to \$289 million, which represented the financial institution's interest in PECO's eligible receivables as calculated under the terms of the agreement.
+The agreement required PECO to maintain eligible receivables at least equivalent to the financial institution's undivided interest.